Levminer/authme-docs/import.md

 1. Back to Authme: Top menu > Advanced > Import

-1. Scroll down, choose import from Stand alone QR codes
+1. Scroll down, choose import from QR codes

 1. A popup windows will open, just select the picture(s).